6thquake/react-material/docs/src/pages/style/icons/icons.md

 and are commonly found in app bars, toolbars, buttons, and lists.
 Google has provided a set of [Material icons](https://material.io/icons/) that follow these guidelines.

-Material-UI provides two components to render system icons: `Icon` for rendering font icons, and `SvgIcon` for rendering SVG paths.
+React-Material provides two components to render system icons: `Icon` for rendering font icons, and `SvgIcon` for rendering SVG paths.

 ### Font Icons